passentmanter/incorta-react.ts/README.md

 - **React**: For building the UI components.
 - **TypeScript**: Adds type safety to JavaScript, preventing potential errors and improving code quality.
 - **Tailwind CSS**: A utility-first CSS framework is used to speed up development and reduce custom CSS, focusing on consistency and maintainability across the application.
+- **PrimeReact**: A UI component library providing a wide range of customizable and accessible components, improving user experience with advanced features.

 2. ### Data Fetching and API Handling